jamcalli/Pulsarr/README.md

 4. Configure your Sonarr and Radarr connections on their respective pages:
    - Add instance details (URL, API key)
    - Configure default quality profiles and root folders
-   - Set up genre routing rules (optional). *Note: Multiple Genre Routes can be configured.
-E.g., You can have multiple 'Anime' routes, such as Anime to Instance A with root folder B, AND Anime to Instance B with root folder C, etc. Create as many as you'd like.*
+   - Set up content routing rules (optional). *Note: Multiple routing rules with complex conditions can be configured.
+Create as many as you'd like to handle different content types, users, languages, etc.*
 5. After configuring both Sonarr and Radarr, ensure that you set all the sync permissions for any friends' watchlists you'd like to include.
 Head to the `Plex` page where you'll find the user table at the bottom.
 Click the three dots on the right to modify any of the values. **IMPORTANT**: All users who would like to have their watchlists synced need to ensure that their [Account Visibility](https://app.plex.tv/desktop/#!/settings/account) is set to 'Friends Only' or 'Friends of Friends'.
 Also, disabling any user's sync will result in a delay (approximately 1 minute) before processing.
 6. Once you are satisfied, head to the `Dashboard` page and click on the Start button next to the Main Workflow heading.
 Be sure to toggle 'Auto Start' to true.